Last Updated on January 4, 2023 by Dr Gustavo Assatourians DDS

 Saliva has an important property such as buffering capacity that helps to protect the teeth when they are under an “acid” attack produced by the ingestion of certain foods or substances.
-Inhaling the components of the vape will result in a decrease of the salivary flow and consequently the reduction of this protective factor.
+Inhaling the components of the vape will result in a decrease in the salivary flow and consequently the reduction of this protective factor.

 Suppression of the immune system:

-The presence of the different components mentioned above is going to produce death of many of the cells of the immune system which is going to an inadequate defense of our own organism against any bacteria (S. Mutans) for the evolution and progress of caries disease.
+The presence of the different components mentioned above is going to produce the death of many of the cells of the immune system which is going to an inadequate defense of our own organism against any bacteria (S. Mutans) for the evolution and progress of caries disease.

 If you use vaping, and also present any symptoms of tooth decay pain or see any changes in your mouth, don’t hesitate to visit us at Channel Islands Family Dental.

 If you have any questions about vaping and tooth decay or other topics, you can Contact Us at the Channel Islands Family Dental and on our Facebook Page.
 We look forward to your visit and will give you a timely diagnosis.
 Our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and return your best smile.